Advertisement

 Access to healthcare refers to a person’s ability to obtain the healthcare they need—for example, how easily they can make an appointment with a healthcare provider, fill a prescription, or get treatment when they are sick.

-Having health insurance is also a good illustration of one of the disparities that exist for many Black Americans.
-While there have been significant increases in the number of Black Americans with health insurance over the past decade, the percentage of Black Americans who are uninsured remains higher than it is for white Americans.
+Having health insurance is also a good illustration of one of the disparities that exist for many Black people in the U.S. While there have been significant increases in the number of Black people with health insurance over the past decade, the percentage of uninsured remains higher than that of white people.

-Regardless of the reasons or contributing factors, the result is clear—many people are not able to access the care that they need.
-This is the case for many Black Americans experiencing conditions like schizophrenia—the National Alliance on Mental Illness estimates that only 1 in 3 Black Americans living with a serious mental illness are receiving treatment.
+Regardless of the reasons or contributing factors, the result is clear: Many people are not able to access the care that they need.
+This is the case for many Black people in the U.S. experiencing conditions like schizophrenia.
+Just one in three with serious mental illness are being treated, estimates the National Alliance on Mental Illness.

 The phases of schizophrenia